Tom Barrett (Michigan politician): U.S. House of Representatives

+Barrett with his predecessor, Elissa Slotkin, in 2024.

 Elections

 2022

 In November 2021, Barrett announced his candidacy for the U.S. House of Representatives in the 2022 election for Michigan's 7th congressional district.
 He won the Republican primary in August 2022, but lost to Democratic incumbent Elissa Slotkin in the November general election, receiving 46% of the vote to her 52%.

 Bridge Michigan reported that, as of October 12, 2022, this was the most costly congressional election in the U.S. By November 4, over $36 million had been spent by both campaigns.

 2024

 Barrett ran again for election in 2024 for the same district.

 During the campaign, Black Michigan lawmakers called for a probe into a Barrett ad in a Black-owned newspaper that listed election day as November 6, alleging it was meant to mislead Black voters, as the actual date was November 5.
 His campaign denied the charge, calling it a one-time proofing error.

 He defeated Democratic nominee Curtis Hertel Jr. in the general election.